Norman George Bowery

 Norman loved Italy, where he and Barbara made a home in the hills above Verona when he took a position there in 2004.
 Norman also loved meat.
 Despite Barbara’s best efforts, Norman was incapable of seeing the appeal of vegetables as a food for humans.
 He appreciated their value to rabbits and anything with multiple stomachs, but for Norman, vegetables had little appeal.
 Our relationship was based largely on our shared belief that any room in the stomach that was taken up by vegetables was just wasted space that could have held some more meat.
 When normal people get together, they take pictures of each other.
 When we got together, we took pictures of meat cooking.

-It has also become clear to me that death is what makes life so precious, and on reflection, it seems obvious that how you live your life is more important than for how long you get to live it.
+Death is what makes life so precious, and it seems obvious that how you live your life is more important than for how long you get to live it.
 Norman could have lived longer -- it would have been great -- but he could not have lived life any better.
 At the end of his life, Norman had hope for the future, extensive travel plans, and he was living an active and positive life in a family that loved him.
 I’m thankful that he didn’t live so long that he saw himself diminish, or lost his hopes for a bright future with family and friends.
 Anyone who knew and loved Norman is now suffering, and thereby paying the price for the privilege of having had him in our lives for as long as we did.
 He will be sorely missed and long remembered.
 Today, truly, only the cows are happy.

-I wish for all of you a life as filled with curiosity, enthusiasm, pleasure, achievement, laughs, the love of family and friends -- and meat -- as the life lived by Norman George Bowery.
+We should all hope to live a life as filled with curiosity, enthusiasm, pleasure, achievement, laughs, the love of family and friends -- and meat -- as the life lived by Norman George Bowery.